Tuesday 1 October 2024

 Planets

-● Venus is visible with difficulty very low in the southeastern pre-dawn sky
+● Mercury is not practically visible, very low in the western sky following sunset

-● Mars is visible low in the southeastern pre-dawn sky in the Aquarius constellation
+● Mars rises during late evening and is high in the eastern pre-dawn sky in the Gemini constellation

-● Saturn is visible low in the southeastern pre-dawn sky in the Aquarius constellation
+● Saturn is in the southeastern sky during October evenings in the Aquarius constellation

 Moon Phases